Comparing our children is a dangerous attitude that hurts them

-We sometimes forget but telling your child you’re proud of them, that what they’re doing is good, and giving them a hug makes everyone feel good.
+We sometimes forget, but telling your child you’re proud of them, that what they’re doing is good, and giving them a hug makes everyone feel good.
 With a look or a kind word, your child knows they are loved.
-In a big family, we sometimes forget to devote time to each one of them and the youngest child is sometimes remanded rather than encouraged or rewarded.
-When progress is made, whether it’s in maths, French or simply in sport, congratulations are in order!
+In a big family, we sometimes forget to devote time to each one of them, and the youngest child is sometimes remanded rather than encouraged or rewarded.
+When progress is made, whether it’s in math, French or simply in sport, congratulations are in order!

 3) Be fair

 It’s so difficult over the years to raise your children in the same way!
 Work, shopping, taking one or the other to their different activities… all while running the house.
 It’s hard to do it all right!
 Let’s face it, it’s true for many parents, we’re not always fair.
 So now you’ve realized this, try to put things right.
 Treating everyone fairly will avoid any jealousy between siblings.